zyronix/contributor-summit-project/README.md

 We're hoping that not only do you get a supported chance to play with some of our new technology, but you can build it into something that contributes to the larger DevOps community.
-We'll kick things off at Puppetize Live and make our first releases at Contributor Summit Online, so this is a month-long hackathon!
+We'll kick things off at Puppetize Live and make our first releases at Contributor Summit Online, so this is a month-long collaborative hackathon!

+We'll work with you throughout the month to help you maximine the value of your time and reduce the amount of overhead you'll have to handle.
+See below for some of the ways that Puppet can collaborate with you.

-There are only two restrictions on what projects you can choose:
+There are no real restrictions on what projects you can choose, only two suggestions:

-1. You must be able to complete an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) release in one month.
+1. You should be able to complete an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) release in one month.
-1. The project must contribute something positive to the world of DevOps.
+1. The project should contribute something positive to the world of DevOps.

 This means that your project could be anything from a Puppet module, to a CI or testing framework, to enhanced documentation for another project, to a process or pattern proposal.
 The possibilities are endless!

-Puppet will facilitate your effort during the event to help keep you from getting blocked on some common issues and to keep your project moving along quickly.
-We won't have a lot of time, so we'll all have to work effectively.
-See below for some examples of resources that you will have access to.

 We're glad that you're joining us on this adventure.
 It will be fun!